Welcome to the University Counseling Center website!

 Licensed Psychologist

-Theoretical Orientation: Integrative with a focus on Interpersonal, Cognitive-Behavioral, Narrative and Multiculturalism
+Theoretical Orientation: Integrative with a focus on interpersonal process approach and cognitive-behavioral therapy (CBT)

 Licensed Mental Health Counselor